great-expectations/great_expectations/docs/docusaurus/docs/terms/validator.md

 ## Use cases

 When connecting to Data, it is often useful to verify that you have configured your <TechnicalTag relative="../" tag="datasource" text="Datasource" /> correctly.
 To verify a new Datasource, you can load data from it into a Validator using a Batch Request.
-There are examples of this workflow at the end of most of [our guides on how to connect to specific source data systems](../guides/connecting_to_your_data/index.md#database).
+Fore examples of this workflow, see [Connect to Source Data](../guides/connecting_to_your_data/connect_to_data_lp.md).

 When creating Expectations for an Expectation Suite, most workflows will have you use a Validator.
 You can see this in our guide on how to create and edit Expectations with a DataAssistant or a Custom Profiler.